guidance-guarantee-programme/pension_guidance/content/take_cash_in_chunks.en.md

 ^Find out [if you can book](/en/pension-type-tool) a free Pension Wise appointment.^

+^This calculator will not calculate tax accurately for individuals living in Scotland as income tax calculations are different.
+[Get an estimate](https://www.gov.uk/estimate-income-tax) of how much tax you’ll pay.^

 {::calculator id="take-cash-in-chunks" locale="en" /}

 %Taking a large sum of cash from your pot can mean you pay a higher amount of tax.%